bobby3085/practice_terraform/README.md

-My First terraform code to create ec2 instance.\n Structured terraform code into multiple files ( variables.tf, providers.tf, main.tf, inputs.tf, outputs.tf).
+My First terraform code to create ec2 instance.
+Structured terraform code into multiple files ( variables.tf, providers.tf, main.tf, inputs.tf, outputs.tf).
 It is a best practice that improves readability, maintainability, and reusability. providers.tf contains information about cloud provider (aws, azure, or GCP) and version.